Ass Juice Part 1 - The Anatomy & Biology Of Ass Juice

 Mucins are highly glycosylated proteins, which means they have many carbohydrate residues attached to their structure.
 These carbohydrates give mucus its slimy, gel-like consistency.

-Mucus is important throughout the gastrointestinal tract for lubricating the surfaces of the tissues that materials must slide down (or up and down as you fuck or fist).
+The mucus is important throughout the gastrointestinal tract for lubricating the surfaces of the tissues that materials must slide down (or up and down as you fuck or fist).

 Mucous within the Goblet Cells, ready to lubricate your rectum.